Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents: Experiments

 \textbf{Recovery Mechanism.}~~Removing the recovery routine after failed subgoal verification leads to a reduced success rate of 59.7\%, reflecting a 2.1\% degradation.
 This result confirms the value of even minimal corrective behaviors in mitigating error accumulation across long-horizon task sequences.

 \textbf{Verification Quality.}~~Substituting the fine-tuned verifier with a zero-shot VLM yields a substantial drop in success rate to 35.3\%, indicating a degradation of 26.5\%.
 This sharp decline suggests that generic models are insufficiently sensitive to subtle changes in scene state, and that domain adaptation is essential for accurate subgoal-level introspection.
+As illustrated in Fig.~\ref{fig:long}, the zero-shot verifier fails to detect subgoal completion, causing repetitive execution and eventual failure.
+In contrast, our fine-tuned model enables sequential verification and completion of each subtask.
+Quantitatively, it improves the LIBERO-Long success rate by +7.8\% over the zero-shot baseline, confirming the value of even small-scale domain adaptation.

 \textbf{Hierarchical structure.}~~Without subgoal decomposition (i.e., vanilla OpenVLA), requiring the system to perform instructions as single, monolithic goals results in a performance drop to 53.7\%, a decrease of 8.1\%.
 This supports our main hypothesis that breaking complex tasks into smaller, atomic skills significantly enhances execution reliability and verification accuracy.
+As illustrated in Fig.~\ref{fig:plan}, the lack of subgoal decomposition causes the executor to attempt the full task without the ability to recover from intermediate failures, ultimately skipping necessary steps and leading to task failure.
+In contrast, our hierarchical agent sequentially verifies and completes each subtask, ensuring successful full-task completion.
 Each component offers measurable benefits, with fine-tuned verification and hierarchical planning contributing the most substantial improvements.
 These findings confirm the effectiveness of our Agentic Robot for handling long-horizon manipulation tasks.